alchimya/iOS-JSON-API/README.md

 #How to use

-With the L3SDKJWARequest class (ObjC and Swift) yo can consume JSON API in a very easy and light way.
+With the L3SDKJWARequest class (ObjC and Swift) you can consume JSON API in a very easy and light way.
-You have just to send a request by using the stati method sendTo of the L3SDKJWARequest calss
+You have just to send a request by using the static method sendTo of the L3SDKJWARequest calss
 <br/>
 ```objectivec
 +(void)sendTo:(NSString*)url